online-ml/river/CONTRIBUTING.md

 $ conda activate river
 ```

+You need a `Rust` compiler you can install it by following this [link](https://www.rust-lang.org/fr/tools/install)

 Then, navigate to your cloned fork and install `river` and the required dependencies in [development mode](https://stackoverflow.com/questions/19048732/python-setup-py-develop-vs-install):

 ```sh
 $ pip install -e ".[dev]"